hujhax/austin-improv-wiki/Troupes/Buckets of Buckets.md

 	</table>
 </div>

-**Buckets of Buckets** was a [[Gnap!
+**Buckets of Buckets** was a [[Theatres/Gnap!
+Theater Projects|Gnap!
 Theater Projects]] house improv troupe.

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Buckets of Buckets is the newest [[Gnap!
-Theater Projects]] house improv troupe.</p>
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Buckets of Buckets is the newest [[Theatres/Gnap!
+Theater Projects|Gnap!
+Theater Projects]] house improv troupe.
+>
+>

-<p>Buckets takes suggestions for a town name and what that town is known for, and uses those to improvise a show following multiple threads featuring absurd and quirky characters in the fictional city.</p>
+> Buckets takes suggestions for a town name and what that town is known for, and uses those to improvise a show following multiple threads featuring absurd and quirky characters in the fictional city.
+>
+>

-<p>The pace builds and the show hits a climax as story lines collide.</p></blockquote>
+> The pace builds and the show hits a climax as story lines collide.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Buckets of Buckets does a broadened version of the "Close Quarters" format, loosely based on the television series "League of Gentlemen."</p>
+Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Buckets of Buckets does a broadened version of the "Close Quarters" format, loosely based on the television series "League of Gentlemen."
+>
+>

-<p>A fictional city is created, where there is a central focus on an event or location.</p>
+> A fictional city is created, where there is a central focus on an event or location.
+>
+>

-<p>Relationships of the various characters that populate that town are explored in a series of 4 or 5 scenes, and then the threads begin to weave together around a central event or location, as characters from different scenes begin to meet and interact.</p>
+> Relationships of the various characters that populate that town are explored in a series of 4 or 5 scenes, and then the threads begin to weave together around a central event or location, as characters from different scenes begin to meet and interact.
+>
+>

-<p>The events all take place over the course of roughly a day in time, and all in the physical space of that city or town.</p></blockquote>
+> The events all take place over the course of roughly a day in time, and all in the physical space of that city or town.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]